 What is population growth?

-The human population of Earth has been growing since prehistoric times, but the past 200 years have seen human numbers grow exponentially.
+The human population of the earth has been growing since prehistoric times, but the past 200 years have seen human numbers grow exponentially.

-The world's population in 2004 stood at an estimated 6.35 billion; more than twice what it was just 40 years ago.
-While this is expected by many to rise to around 8 billion by 2020, United Nations demographic studies point to a declining rate of growth, with the peak occurring between around 1985 and 1990, when population grew by around 87 million per year.
+In March 2021, the world’s population stood at an estimated 7.8 billion, up by more than 1.5 billion since 2004, and more than double what it was just half a century ago.
+United Nations demographic studies point to a declining rate of growth, with the peak growth occurring between around 1985 and 1990, when the population grew by around 87 million per year.

 There are widespread concerns about the implications of population growth for the world, in terms of the availability of resources, damage to the environment and the sustainability of social and economic development.

 Today, many parts of the developed world have a low, zero or even negative population growth rate.
-In the postwar era, the population of the developing world, by contrast, has boomed, and between 2000 and 2030, many demographers anticipate virtually all of world population growth to occur in poorer countries, exacerbating these concerns.
+In the postwar era, the population of the developing world, by contrast, has boomed, and between 2000 and 2030, many demographers anticipate virtually all of world population growth to occur in poorer countries.

 Although Asia had always been, and remains today, home to more than half of the world's population, by 1800, Europeans comprised over a fifth of the world's population, and by 1900, that had risen to almost one quarter.